bossardl/Remote-physiotherapy/README.md

+Welcome to our AR-Physiotherapy project!
+This repository hosts a generative model tailored for in-home upper limb rehabilitation.
+# Project overview

+Our project is dedicated to advancing the field of in-home physiotherapy by leveraging the power of Artificial Reality (AR).\
+We've developed a system that utilizes human body pose tracking to provide an immersive experience for patients from their couch. 🚀📱

 # AR-physiotherapy in SP - code.py

 Generative model for rehabilitation of upper limbs at home.\
-Human body pose tracking for the development of Artificial Reality (AR) in-home physiotherapy.
+Human body pose tracking for the development of Artificial Reality (AR) in-home physiotherapy.\
+The patient sees in the background the expected position to reach.
+He/She moves his/her limb according to the indication given by the color code.

 **Color code:**
 - :green_heart: Expected position for the exercise